fryethomas23/FrontEndCapstoneP5/README.md

 To run in development mode run `npm run build-dev` and run `npm run start`.
 A web page will automatically pop up.

 # Dependencies
+This project is dependant on geonames api.
+This project is dependant on weatherbit api.
-This project is dependant on meaning cloud sentiment analysis api.
+This project is dependant on pixabay api.